mathjax/MathJax-docs/web/components/input.rst

 into the output format that has been loaded.
 See the :ref:`convert-math` section for details.

-See the :ref:`mathml-output` section for details about MathML output.
+* See the :ref:`mathml-output` section for details about MathML output.

+* See the :ref:`mathml-options` section for information about configuring this component.

 -----